• Skip to primary navigation

 I recommend high-quality white chocolate chips or bars that you would eat as a treat.
 I use white chocolate chunks as add-in and a piece of white chocolate bar to grate into the batter.
 Grate the white chocolate as you would grate parmesan.

-How do I make my muffins rise higher?
+How do I make my white chocolate muffins rise higher?

 Be sure to bake the muffins at 425°F (218°C) for the first 5 minutes to kickstart the baking powder and get the muffins rising quickly from the start.
 This initial high heat makes for perfect muffin tops.
 Also, don't overfill the muffin liners to avoid the batter spilling over the edges.
 I fill mine almost full but not all the way.